 In a hypothesis test, sample data is evaluated in order to arrive at a decision about some type of claim.
 If certain conditions about the sample are satisfied, then the claim can be evaluated for a population.
 In a hypothesis test, we evaluate the null hypothesis, typically denoted with H_0 .
 The null hypothesis is not rejected unless the hypothesis test shows otherwise.
 The null hypothesis always contain an equal sign (=).
 Always write the alternative hypothesis, typically denoted with H_a or H_1 , using less than, greater than, or not equals symbols (<, >, \neq).
-If we reject the null hypothesis, then we can assume there is enough evidence to support the alternative hypothesis.
+If we reject the null hypothesis.
 But we can never state that a claim is proven true or false.
 All we can conclude from the hypothesis test is which of the hypothesis is most likely true.
 Because the underlying facts about hypothesis testing is based on probability laws, we can talk only in terms of non-absolute certainties.